RCyrr/drone-planner/README.md

 - [ ] Confirm elevations returned and `absoluteAltitude` set
 - [ ] Export KML and open in Google Earth; verify photo points and strips at expected altitude
 - [ ] Test KML with filters applied (filteredPhotoPoints)
+- [ ] Import images using DISPLAY DRONE FLIGHT and verify `flight area` polygon and `flight images` session entries exist
+- [ ] Use GCP VALIDATOR with `ground control points.csv` to validate GCPs against the flight area
+- [ ] Use FOOTPRINTS HEATMAP Generate to render coverage heatmap and verify colors align with expected overlap

 ## Future improvements
 - Split JS into modules for maintainability